csula/cs590-fall-2015/documents/notes/06_layered-architecture.md

 ### Key Concepts

 * Separation of concerns
-* Each layered is self-contained
+* Each layer is self-contained
 * Cannot skip a layer
 * Layers are (should be interchangeable)
 * Closed vs. Open layer